 When his wife returned to work after 12 months leave, Mitch says “I subbed in, and the roles were reversed for three months”.

 David says, “If I hadn’t had that time off it would have been straight into childcare and that might have affected the decision about my wife going back to work or not, at that point.”

 Andrew says “When our eldest was born, I reckon she took 12 months or a bit longer.
 This time she went to work slightly earlier, that was influenced by the condition that after 12 months, my leave would not be available”.

 Dr Borgkvist from UniSA says the Nordic public policy has, “contributed to a cultural shift in expectations around what is fathering, what’s involved in fathering.
 I think that could really have an impact here in Australia if we did have a father’s quota in our paid parental leave policy”.

 “The policy that was brought in around the 1990s and early 2000s under Howard really encouraged families to have a traditional split in the way they worked and cared.
 We still have a stringent split,” she says.

 In Australia, it is the private sector leading the way.
-The PPL policies on offer for the dads interviewed is equal for men and women at their organisations.
+The PPL policies on offer for the dads interviewed are equal for men and women at their organisations.

 Mitch says the PPL policy at EY was not always embraced by dads.
 He says “I think if you went back, five to eight years ago, lots of males in the organisation didn’t take it.
 Because there was certainly a stigma around it, if you take it, you won’t get your promotion or your progression.
 Despite messaging from management, people might have thought it was lip service.
 But I’ve seen it being proven out.
 Even if you take it, it doesn’t hold you back” says Mitch.